Why you need a table saw maintenance checklist

 - Bevel Scale

 - Blade Adjusting Handle

 The miter fence will need to be adjusted frequently as table saws are used.
 Table saws will have lower fences than jointer/planers, resulting in more cuts with the miter fence in the same time frame.

 Sliding Mitre table

 The sliding miter table is another important table saw part to maintain.
-You can adjust it in height as well as an angle concerning the blade and fence.
-This is a tool where any slop can be a problem, so it needs attention to ensure that it is working at its peak performance level.
-To ensure that you can do this properly, get yourself a set of woodworking vise grips for your table saw and make sure they are working properly to give you control over your work surface.
+You can adjust the height and angle of the blade and fence.
+This is a tool where any slop can be a problem, so it needs attention to ensure it is working at its peak performance level.
+To ensure that you can do this properly, get yourself a set of woodworking vice grips for your table saw and ensure they are working properly to give you control over your work surface.

 The throat plate is also a big trouble spot if you don’t have a miter gauge installed.
 You must adjust it often to ensure that the blade reciprocates back and forth without too much play in the miter slots.

 The riving knife needs constant monitoring for proper operation.
 You will need to pay close attention to this part to ensure that it is not damaged and properly cleaned as necessary.
 The riving knife will need to be adjusted with the blade height, so you must consider it when performing these tasks.
 [NOTE: The term “riving knife” refers to the thin metal at the end of saw blades which helps guide it sideways across cut wood.

 The blade guard is another important part of a table saw.
 It protects the operator around the blade and the table from accidental injury.
 It can be adjusted up and down as well as forward and backwards to suit your needs.